Have you ever made a list of Bible verses to memorize?

 If not, I look for passages that I’ve already partially memorized.
 For example, many people know Proverbs 3:5-6 or John 3:16.
 You can start by learning the verses around those.
 It’s always nice to have a head start.

 If you are still stuck after that, focus on God’s character.
 After all, it’s our knowledge of God’s character that makes it possible for us to trust Him with life’s struggles.
 The more we know Him, the more we trust His goodness and faithfulness.

 Free Printable Verses to Memorize

 We’ve made it simple for you to keep up with these 27 Bible verses as you memorize with your family!
-Click below to download the free list!
+Click below to GET the free printable!

 You’ll want to print it on cardstock and then keep it somewhere you’ll see often.
 You can hang it on the fridge, slip it in your Bible, or keep it in your morning basket.
 You might even choose to highlight the passages you’ve completed.

 If you are unable to see the form above, please turn off ad-blockers and/or open using a different browser.